Trip Details

 - Trekking poles

-- Lodging on night one at the Farm Lodge or Wilder House B&B on Lake Clark
+- Lodging on the last night at the Lake Clark Resort or Wilder House B&B on Lake Clark

 - Professional guide service at a maximum 4:1 client to guide ratio